 - Also called low-dose-rate (LDR) brachytherapy.

-- Most suitable for people with few urinary symptoms, and small tumours with a low PSA level (less than 10–15) and a low to intermediate Grade Group or Gleason score.
+- Most suitable for people with few urinary symptoms, and small tumours with a low PSA level (less than 10) and a low to intermediate Gleason score or Grade Group.

 - Multiple radioactive “seeds”, each about the size of a grain of rice, are put into the prostate under a general anaesthetic.

 - The doctor uses needles to insert the seeds through the skin between the scrotum and anus perineum).
 Ultrasound is used to guide the seeds into place.

 - The procedure takes 1–2 hours and you can usually go home the same or next day.

 - The seeds slowly release radiation to kill prostate cancer cells.

 - The seeds lose their radioactivity after about one year.
 They are not removed from the prostate.